hi9105/Azure-ML-Pipeline-Deployment/README.md

 After the experiment run completes, a summary of all the models and their metrics are shown, including explanations.
 The Best Model will be shown in the Details tab.
 In the Models tab, it will come up first (at the top).
 Select the best model for deployment.
 Deploying the Best Model will allow to interact with the HTTP API service and interact with the model by sending data over POST requests.

-In following image, we can see thatt : AutoML Best model
+In following image, we can see the best model after the experiment completes.

 ![Best_model](screenshot/Best_model.JPG)